Skip to main content

 We can help you understand how your child really learns.

-We aren’t here to teach curriculum content such as math, chemistry, or any specific subject.
-We’re here to teach you and your child how they learn and how to take advantage of their unique ways of thinking.
+We aren’t here to teach curriculum content such as geography, chemistry, or any specific subject.
+We’re here to help your child engage effectively with the school and the lessons.
+We’re here to find out what is getting in the way and make it easier to take part.
+We’re also here to teach your child how they learn most effectively, and how to take advantage of their unique ways of thinking.
 Our goal is to help them become independent lifelong learners.

 It’s not that they are “learning disabled” or stupid.
 They think and learn differently.